 Coates Street Playcentre . . .
 "These children, drawn from both sides of the Peace Line, play together most successfully with no sign of animosity.
 The mothers too are meeting in a friendly relaxed way, which is helping to foster a better relationship in this district of rioting."
 Save the Children Fund Northern Ireland Annual Report ,1971

 In 1972, Save the Children organisations in several countries, including Norway, Sweden, Denmark and the USA, formed the International Save the Children Alliance.
 We continued to work around the world and at home, in emergency situations and to improve children's health generally.
 We:

 - were active in development work and emergency situations in Bangladesh, Ethiopia, Nicaragua, Honduras, and the Sahel region of Africa

 - launched the Stop Polio Campaign as part of an attempt to eradicate polio worldwide in 1979

-- worked for young people from both Catholic and Protestant communities during the period of civil unrest in Northern Ireland
+- worked for young people from both Nationalist and Unionist communities during the civil unrest in Northern Ireland

 - began working on projects with Gypsy and Traveller children